TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

     `RTE.config.[tableName].[fieldName].types.[type]`

-Configuring RTE via page TSconfig is general and not specific to a particular RTE editor, however TYPO3 comes with EXT:rte_ckeditor, so this will usually be used.
+Configuring RTE via page TSconfig is general and not specific to a particular rich-text editor, however TYPO3 comes with EXT:rte_ckeditor, so this will usually be used.
 This page covers only the general configuration, for more information about configuring rte_ckeditor, see the :ref:`rte_ckeditor configuration <ext_rte_ckeditor:configuration>`.